 Amaranth greens stir-fry recipe.

 Amaranth leaves or amaranth greens are nutritious leafy vegetables eaten widely throughout India.
-It is well-known for its health benefits – controls hypertension, good for controlling diabetes, prevents anaemia, improves digestion, to name a few.
+It is well-known for its health benefits – controls hypertension, is good for controlling diabetes, prevents anemia, improves digestion, to name a few.
 A cup of amaranth leaves can meet 97% of your daily vitamin A requirements.
 Outside of India amaranth is better known for its seeds which is considered a superfood.
 They are available in shades of red and green, with red ones being more common in India.

 Making amaranth greens stir-fry or shaak bhaja is really easy and just needs three ingredients.
 First, wash and clean the leaves really well, and then roughly chop them, removing the thick stem.
 Next, heat a teaspoon of oil and add a few slices of garlic and dry red chilli.
 Add the chopped leaves and salt.
 Cover and simmer until the leaves are done - about four to five minutes.
 Then, increase the flame and make sure all the excess moisture is dried out.